First Cymru: Swansea Metro

 First Cymru operate a bus rapid transport route (Service 4) between Singleton Hospital, Swansea University, Swansea City Centre and Morriston Hospital, which was known as the FTRmetro.
 Ten Wright StreetCar articulated buses were purchased especially for the services, and the road layout around Swansea City Centre was substantially changed to accommodate and prioritise these vehicles.
 Customer hosts where employed to sell tickets in lieu of the drivers who were in enclosed cabs.
 On 28 August 2015 the Wright StreetCars were replaced by Wright StreetLite buses and in red metro branding.
 The customer hosts were scrapped and drivers returned to processing tickets.
 Much of the dedicated bus lanes for this scheme have now been removed from Swansea City Centre and the service is now predominantly operated by unbranded double deckers.

 TrawsCymru

 First Cymru have held the contract for the T1 service between Carmarthen and Aberystwyth since 2014, when Arriva Buses Wales pulled out of Mid Wales.
 In 2023, First began operating Welsh Government owned Yutong E12 electric vehicles on this service from a bespoke depot in Carmarthen.

 Tenby Coaster

 In 2022, First Cymru launched the open-top Tenby Coaster from Tenby to Saundersfoot, which operates from May to September.
 It is currently operated by converted former First Bradford and First Eastern Counties Volvo B7TL / Wright Eclipse Geminis.
-There is also a morning extension from Haverfordwest via Oakwood Theme Park and Carew and an evening return, due to the location of the depot in Haverfordwest.
+There is also a morning extension from Haverfordwest via Oakwood Theme Parkwhich has now closed down in late 2025 and Carew and an evening return, due to the location of the depot in Haverfordwest.